GIFO14/Streamlabs-Chatbot-Scripts-Help/README.md

 `data` is a parameter of the `Execute()` required function.

   - `.User` <-- Is the user who has sent a message
-  - `UserName` <-- Is the name of the user who has sent a message.
+  - `.UserName` <-- Is the name of the user who has sent a message.
 It is a string.